Start date: September 2024

 We require a minimum of an upper second-class Bachelor’s degree from a UK university, or an overseas qualification of an equivalent standard (see international students qualification equivalents).

-- If making references to businesses that have been started by the applicant, please include any relevant web links to it in the personal statement.
+- If making references to businesses that have been started by the applicant, please include any relevant web links (or other evidence) to it in the personal statement.

 For more information or clarification on the above, email email@example.com